-Differences in CH4 concentrations and relationships with discharge between sites imply heterogeneity in both the extent and controls of subglacial methanogenesis under the Greenland Ice Sheet.
-CH4 supersaturation occurs at the two subglacial discharge sites that flow to the Akuliarusiarsuup Kuua (sub-Isunnguata and Russell), and concentrations are similar to the ranges reported in discharge of the Leverett Glacier (up to 600 nM; Lamarche-Gagnon et al., 2019), located near the Russell Glacier in this study (Fig. 2b).
-However, CH4 concentrations are near atmospheric equilibrium for the Kiattut Sermiat site (Fig 3e).
+Differences in CH4 concentrations and relationships with discharge between sites imply heterogeneity in both the extent and controls of subglacial methanogenesis under the GrIS.
+CH4 supersaturation occurs at the two subglacial discharge sites that flow to the Watson River (Isunnguata and Russell), and concentrations are similar to the ranges reported in discharge of the Leverett Glacier (up to 600 nM; Lamarche-Gagnon et al., 2019), adjacent to the Russell Glacier in this study.
+However,

+CH4 concentrations are near atmospheric equilibrium for the Kiattut Sermiat site (Fig 2e).
 Because methanogenesis is an anaerobic OM remineralization pathway, it is more likely to occur in subglacial environments isolated from atmospheric O2 sources.
 Widespread observations of methanogenesis in glacial meltwater of southwest Greenland from this and other studies (Christiansen and Jørgensen, 2018; Dieser et al., 2014; Lamarche-Gagnon et al., 2019), and limited observations of CH4 in subglacial discharge in southern Greenland, suggests heterogeneity in subglacial conditions that support methanogenesis.
-Methanogenesis fuelled by organic material overridden during ice sheet growth has been suggested as a potential climate feedback over glacial interglacial timescales (Wadham et al., 2008), and may contribute

-325 to observed variations in CH4 concentrations.
+This heterogeneity may include variations in the distribution of subglacial organic substrates, such as subglacial permafrost reservoirs identified in previous studies (Ruskeeniemi et al., 2018), which were implicated as an OM source to drive methanogenesis under the Leverett Glacier (Lamarche-Gagnon et al., 2019).
+Organic deposits under the GrIS may have formed as a consequence of Holocene ice margin fluctuations following the encroachment of ice over previously established soils and terrestrial vegetation (Ruskeeniemi et al., 2018).
+Methanogenesis fueled by organic material overridden during ice sheet growth has been suggested as a potential climate feedback over glacial interglacial timescales (Wadham et al., 2008), and may contribute to variations in CH4 concentrations between southwest and southern sites in this study.

-Subglacial methane concentrations may additionally be controlled by hydrologic factors as the subglacial hydrological network develops throughout the melt season and channelization of meltwater conduits increases subglacial drainage efficiency (Andrews et al., 2015; Cowton et al., 2013).
+Subglacial methanogenesis may additionally be controlled by hydrologic factors as the subglacial hydrological network develops throughout the melt season and channelization of meltwater conduits increases subglacial drainage efficiency (Andrews et al., 2015; Cowton et al., 2013).
 Drainage efficiency impacts both subglacial water residence time as well the transport of aerobic supraglacial meltwater to the ice bed.
-Both residence time and oxygen delivery may impact
+Both residence time and oxygen delivery may impact subglacial redox status and methanogenesis potential, and favor methanogenesis when oxygen supply rates are low compared to OM remineralization rates.
+This condition is most likely to be met in distributed subglacial systems that are hydrologically isolated